 Following many event studies [for example see Borenstein (1990) and Kim and Singal (1993)], we begin by using a difference-in-differences approach to get a sense of before and after relative changes in key variables of interest.
-At this point only descriptive evidence is been developed on the key variables.
+At this point only descriptive evidence is being developed on the key variables.
 A more careful analysis of the relevant issues is laid out across subsequent sections of the paper.

 In our study the relevant event is implementation of the codeshare alliance.
 Therefore, the difference-in-differences approach seeks to identify effects associated with implementation of the codeshare alliance based on the extent to which variables of interest change before and after implementation of the codeshare alliance across markets that should be impacted by the alliance ("treatment" markets) versus markets that should not be impacted by the alliance ("control" markets).
-Our treatment markets are origin-destination markets in which Delta, Continental and Northwest codeshare together during the post-alliance period, while our control markets are origin-destination markets that the three airlines compete in but do not codeshare together during the post-alliance period.
-Among the 1,170 origin-destination markets in the data set, the three airlines virtual codeshare together in 852 of the markets, and therefore compete but did not virtual codeshare together in 318 of the markets.
+Our treatment markets are origin-destination markets in which Delta, Continental and Northwest codeshare together during the post-alliance period, while our control markets are origin-destination markets in the data set, the three airlines virtual codeshare together in 852 of the markets, and therefore compete but did not virtual codeshare together in 318 of the markets.